-When it comes to the coat, its length and texture vary depending on its parent breeds.
-Maltipoos may sport a soft wavy coat with a nice curl or scruffy harsh coat in general.
-The coat may differ in colours that include cream, white, apricot, silver, brown, café au lait, black, silver beige, grey, red, blue, and phantom.
+The Maltipoo coat's length and texture vary depending on his parent breeds.
+He may sport a soft, wavy coat with a nice curl or a scruffy, harsh coat.
+The coat may differ in colours, which include cream, white, apricot, silver, brown, café au lait, black, silver beige, grey, red, blue, and phantom.

 The Maltipoo dog breed's coat is low-shedding, which is the reason why he was developed in the first place.
 This small mixed breed was designed for people with pet allergies who may want to have a dog.